piyushkathayat/message-board/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Application used
-React
+React,
-Redux
+Redux,
-css
+css,
 jest and enzyme for test

 Download the repo from the git or use the Zip.
 In the project directory, please run the following commands:

 ### `npm install`
   and then
 ### `npm start`

 ### How to use - Message Board Application